grafana/writers-toolkit/docs/sources/structure/topic-types/visualization/index.md

       - Tooltips
       - Value mappings

         If there's more than one shared file for an option, use the one that's an exact match to the UI of the particular visualization.
 If none are a match, manually document the options or create another shared file.

-The following images shows what the page-level TOC and (abridged) page might look like:
+The following images show what the page-level TOC and (abridged) page might look like:

 {{< figure src="/media/docs/writers-toolkit/viz-topic-page-toc.png" alt="Example of a visualization page TOC" >}}